GelreDome: Concerts

-Since opening in 1998, GelreDome has hosted hundreds of concerts from Dutch and international superstars, including the Spice Girls, who became the first music act to perform at the stadium, as well as Bruce Springsteen and the E Street Band, Helene Fischer, U2, Backstreet Boys, Janet Jackson, Bon Jovi, Britney Spears, Tiësto, Madonna, Coldplay, Sting, Diana Ross, Tina Turner, Rihanna, Lady Gaga, Iron Maiden, AC/DC, Shakira, Justin Bieber, Celine Dion, The Rolling Stones, Imagine Dragons and Justin Timberlake.
-The arena also hosts Qlimax, a Q-dance event from 2003–present.
+Since opening in 1998, GelreDome has hosted hundreds of concerts from Dutch and international superstars, including the Spice Girls, who became the first music act to perform at the stadium, as well as Bruce Springsteen and the E Street Band, Helene Fischer, U2, Backstreet Boys, Janet Jackson, Bon Jovi, Britney Spears, Tiësto, Madonna, Coldplay, Sting, Diana Ross, Tina Turner, Rihanna, Lady Gaga, Shakira, Metallica, Iron Maiden, AC/DC, Justin Bieber, Celine Dion, The Rolling Stones, Imagine Dragons, Eagles Justin Timberlake, and Linkin Park’s first stadium concert in the Netherlands.
+The arena also hosted Qlimax, a Q-dance event from 2003 to 2024.

-Recently, Lady Gaga embarked her stadium tour The Chromatica Ball in Arnhem, Netherlands at Gelredome on 26 July 2022 with a crowd of approximately 30,000.

 Museum

-The Vitesse Museum is located in the stadium, which shows Vitesse's more than 126 years of history.
+The Vitesse Museum is situated within the stadium, showcasing Vitesse's club history.

 Transport

 The stadium can be reached by a 10-minute bike ride from the Arnhem main railway station.
 Bus lines 7 and 331, departing from the Arnhem railway station, call at the 'GelreDome-stadion' bus stop, just outside the stadium.